It's the most famous sound in Hollywood history, but where did the Wilhelm scream come from and why does everyone use it?

 Indeed, the Wilhelm scream is found in such staples as the Star Wars series, Indiana Jones, Lord of the Rings, Reservoir Dogs, Batman Returns, Alladin, The Fifth Element, Planet of the Apes (2001), Toy Story, Anchorman, and more recently Venom.

-How did the Wilhelm scream originate? why is it so popular?
+How did the Wilhelm scream originate and why is it so popular?
 Here’s everything you need to know about Hollywood’s inside joke.

 Wilhelm Scream: The Origins